rjagerman/pytorchltr/docs/source/datasets.rst

 .. warning::

     PyTorchLTR provides utilities to automatically download and prepare several public LTR datasets.
+We cannot vouch for the quality, correctness or usefulness of these datasets.
 We do not host or distribute any datasets and it is ultimately **your responsibility** to determine whether you have permission to use each dataset under its respective license.

 Example
 -------